 Did you know that gephyrophobia is the fear of driving over bridges?
-People with this fear develop a heightened sense of anxiety whenever they approach a bridge, and for some, the reaction is so severe, they cannot get over the bridge.
+People with this fear develop a heightened sense of anxiety whenever they approach a bridge, and for some, the reaction is so severe, that they cannot get over the bridge.
 While this may not be a common condition, more of us would be wise to fear crossing bridges, given the poor condition of many bridges in Indiana and across the country.

 According to the U.S. Department of Transportation’s 2019 National Bridge Inventory, nearly 231,000 U.S. bridges need major repair work or need to be replaced entirely.
 That means that more than one in three bridges in the U.S. are unsafe.
 What should you do with that fact?
-Cross bridges with caution and call a lawyer if you are injured in a crash caused by a crumbling bridge.
+Cross bridges with caution and contact a personal injury lawyer if you are injured in a crash caused by a crumbling bridge.

-How Does Indiana Measure Up?
+How Do Indiana Bridges Measure Up?

 Fortunately, Indiana is not among the states with the highest percentage of structurally deficient bridges (that dishonor goes to Rhode Island, West Virginia, and Iowa) nor among the states with the largest actual number of questionable bridges (watch out when driving through Iowa or Pennsylvania!).
 However, there are nearly 19,000 bridges in Indiana, and many of them are on the list of bridges in need of repair.
 Over the next year, the Indiana Department of Transportation (INDOT) plans to invest $1.6 billion to rehabilitate, replace, or repair the bridges they own, as well as coughing up another $203 million for local bridge projects.
 These efforts will likely only scratch the surface of the work that needs to be done in the coming years to make sure every bridge in Indiana is safe.